scottsweb/wp-instagram-widget/readme.txt

 == Screenshots ==

-1. Instagram widget on the widgets wp-admin screen.
+1. Instagram widget on the front end
-2. Instagram widget on the front end
+2. Instagram widget in the theme customiser

 == Changelog ==